dviviano/avalue/README.md

 errors.
 Estimates must be expressed in comparable welfare units before their A-values are ranked across studies.

-## Theoretical condition

-The numerical implementation uses the paper's unconstrained-parameter result, which requires the standardized parameter bound to satisfy `Delta_bar / s1 >= 0.76`.

 ## Documentation and citation